tfitzpatrick0/CV-FaceRecognition/Final_Delivery/README.md

-# CVFinal Nick Newton, Tim Fitzpatrick
+# CVFinal Tim Fitzpatrick, Nick Newton

 # About The Project